shahchetan/nexis-scraping/README.md

 *Steps for collecting HTML files:*

 - Keep all lexis-ids in a text file.
-- Generate a config file with name 'config.txt' the format as: {username:\<name\>, password: \<password\>}
+- Generate a config file with name 'config.json' the format as: {username:\<name\>, password: \<password\>}
 - This will be used in signing in website.
 - Use command python auto.py <file_name>
 - All the html files will be generates in html/ folder.

--Ensure all text files should be in the same directory as auto.py file.
+-Ensure all text and json files should be in the same directory as auto.py file.

 *Steps for parsing HTML files:*